apache/parquet-format/LogicalTypes.md

 }
 ```

-Some existing data does not include the inner element layer, meaning that
+Some existing data does not include the inner element layer, meaning that `LIST`
-`LIST` annotates a 2-level structure.
-In contrast to 3-level structure, the
+annotates a 2-level structure.
+In contrast to 3-level structure, the repetition
-repetition of the outer level `LIST`-annotated 2-level structure can be
+of the outer level of 2-level structure can be `optional`, `required`, or
-`optional`, `required`, or `required`.
-For backward-compatibility, the type of
+`repeated`.
+For backward-compatibility, the type of elements in `LIST`-annotated
-elements in `LIST`-annotated structures should always be determined by the
+2-level structures should always be determined by the following rules:
-following rules:

 1. If the repeated field is not a group, then its type is the element type and
    elements are required.
-In this case, `LIST` annotates a 2-level structure.
-2. If the repeated field is a group with multiple fields, then its type is the
+2. If the repeated field is a group with multiple fields, then its type (Struct
-   element type and elements are required.
-In this case, `LIST` annotates a
+   type with multiple fields) is the element type and elements are required.
-   2-level structure and the element type is a Struct type with multiple fields.
 3. If the repeated field is a group (not `LIST`-annotated) with one `required`
    or `optional` field, and is named either `array` or uses the `LIST`-annotated
-   group's name with `_tuple` appended, then the repeated type (a single-field
+   group's name with `_tuple` appended, then the repeated type (Struct type with
-   Struct type) is the element type and elements are required.
+   single field) is the element type and elements are required.
 4. Otherwise, the repeated field's type is the element type with the repeated
    field's repetition.
-In this case, `LIST` annotates a 2-level structure.
-Note
-   that the repeated field cannot be a 3-level LIST, as such a LIST's repetition
+Note that the repeated field cannot be `LIST`-annotated
+   or `MAP`-annotated group with 3-level structure, as such a group's repetition
    must be `required` or `optional`.

 Examples that can be interpreted using these rules: